BenSchr/Udacity-Data-Engineering-Projects/Project 4 - Airflow Pipelines/README.md

 # Dataset used

-The data is queried from s3 buckets hosten at AWS
+The data is queried from s3 buckets hosted at AWS

 * **Song data**: ```s3://udacity-dend/song_data```
 * **Log data**: ```s3://udacity-dend/log_data```